Basic Info.

 Customized Design - Design and manufacture according to the condition and requirement of customer

-There are four main categories of failure modes that can occur in glass lined equipment: mechanical, thermal, electrical, and chemical.
+HOW TO AVOIDING DAMAGE IN GLASS LINED EQUIPMENTSThere are four main categories of failure modes that can occur in glass lined equipment: mechanical, thermal, electrical, and chemical.
 These issues, however, can be eliminated or drastically reduced through the identification of the various types of damage and by asserting the best practices to avoid them.

 # Mechanical Category